Shelled city in north Ukraine fears becoming ‘next Mariupol’

 “Ravaged houses, fires, corpses in the street, huge aircraft bombs that didn’t explode in courtyards are not surprising anyone anymore,” he said.
 “People are simply tired of being scared and don’t even always go down to the basements.”

-Located only about 70 kilometers (45 miles) from the border with Belarus on the road to Kyiv, Chernihiv was attacked in the early days of the war and encircled by Russian troops this month, but its defenders so far have prevented a takeover.

-“Chernihiv has become a symbol of the Russian army’s failed blitzkrieg, in which the plan was to take the city over in one day and advance towards Kyiv,” Mykola Sunhurovskyi, a military analyst at the Kyiv-based Razumkov Center think tank, said.
+“We live without dates and days of the week,” Atroshenko told Ukrainian television.

-Ever since a Russian bomb hit a Stalin-era movie theater next to his 12-story residential building, Kazmerchak has been spending his nights in a bomb shelter.
+Ever since a Russian blast hit a Stalin-era movie theater next to his 12-story residential building, Kazmerchak, the linguistics scholar, has been spending his nights in a bomb shelter.
 A Russian missile also destroyed the hotel not far from his house.

 “The walls were shaking so much,” he said.
 “I thought my house would collapse any minute and I would be left under the rubble.”